 We are one of six statewide Folk Arts Infrastructure Centers for Pennsylvania Council on the Arts

 The goals of the Folk and Traditional Arts Infrastructure are to document, investigate, present and sustain the folk and traditional art of Pennsylvanians today.
 This Infrastructure is a system of six independent organizations, covering 32 counties, that form a mutually supportive network.
 Bottle Works, along with these other organizations promote the creation and documentation of folk art of the highest artistic excellence; engage the public in understanding the quality, breadth and diversity of folk and traditional arts across the state; conduct critical discovery fieldwork in under-represented communities; and provide technical assistance for folk and traditional artists through workshops and gatherings.

-The Consultant carrying out this work at Bottle Works is Marcene Glover.
-She is eager to talk with you about cultural arts traditions you carry on, or assist you in applying for the Apprenticeship program, or other technical and artistic needs.
+We are eager to talk with you about cultural arts traditions you carry on, or assist you in applying for the Apprenticeship program, or other technical and artistic needs.